 A group of interested persons discussed the project and set up the organisation under the distinguished patronage of the then Governor-General the Most Honourable Sir Howard Cooke, ON, GCMG, GCVO, CD with the financial support of the Building Societies and The Gleaner Company Limited, the Custodes, as well as representatives from the Jamaica Teachers' Association, and from legal, business, community and religious organisations.
 The programme got off to a national start under the leadership of the Custodes in the various parishes where committees were formed to promote, distribute, receive and assess nominations from the public.

 The National Committee which was chaired by the Governor-General appointed a National Coordinator to assist the Parish Committees.
-Over the years, the National Coordinators have been Mr. Henri Hendricks who was succeeded by Mr. Roy Dickson and then Mr. Larkin Hall.
-The current Coordinator is Mr. Hugh R. Morris.
+Over the years, the National Coordinators have been Mr. Henri Hendricks who was succeeded by Mr. Roy Dickson.
+He was succeeded by Mr. Larkin Hall and then Mr. Hugh R. Morris.
+The current Coordinator is Major (ret'd) Effiom B. Whyte.
 The national criteria were standardised with emphasis on humble origins of the nominees, upward achievement, worthwhile and outstanding service to their communities and other criteria specified on the nomination form.

 Fourteen nominees, one from each parish, representing a wide range of professions and occupations are presented the Governor-General's Achievement Award annually.
 One special award, approved by the National Committee, was presented to a former National Coordinator, Mr. Larkin Hall, for services rendered to the programme.